museumcomputernetwork/mcn-2020-git-haiku/index.md

-Under cherry-trees
+I am at the MCN
-MCN is magical
+falling, falling, falling now
-Basho lines the moon
+the autumn dusk is here.